Smellen/SplunkeGSD/README.md

 		- On the map hover over any team location
 		- Select any intervention from the location context menu
 		- Once an intervention is selected it cannot be selected again
-		- Relevant information for particular intervention is displayed
+		- Relevant information for particular intervention is displayed on the right hand side of the screen

 13. (Feature 15 Culture Influenced Reporting) Culture-influenced reporting that causes a site's status to be displayed according to the site's culture.
 	- To see the culture influenced reporting is running: